The Lessons of Diversity and Inclusion

 As product leaders, we spend most of our time immersed in the development of our products, bringing our vision to fruition.
 Sometimes, we don’t even use the products that we are building.
 Consequently, this can make us develop blind spots and only view the world through our distinctive lens.
 As a result, it’s easy to presume that our clients are just like us and that they’ll probably use the product in the way we would.

 Take a product manager leading a B2B portfolio of products as an example.
-Chances are they don’t have real-world experience of the problem we are trying to solve.
+Chances are they don’t have real-world experience with the problem we are trying to solve.
 Likewise, as a PM leading a B2C suite of products, a customer-first approach should encompass diverse social circumstances and cultures.

 That is how successful diverse organizations outpace those who function and perform in ‘one voice’.